 Gaja Capital Partners has been an active investor in the education space, having picked up stakes in CL Educate, EuroKids International, Junior Sports and Services, SV EduSports and Educomp Solutions.

 In July, Gaja backed Ahmedabad-based Educational Initiatives Pvt.
 Ltd, which uses machine learning and artificial intelligence.

-Gaja, which had marked the final close of raising money for its third fund at $240 million last year, focuses on the consumption segment, with an emphasis on education, financial services, consumer and healthcare sectors.
+Gaja, which had marked the final close of raising money for its second fund at $240 million last year, focuses on the consumption segment, with an emphasis on education, financial services, consumer and healthcare sectors.